-The OSCI is dedicated to the growth and development of students both in and outside of the classroom.
-When faced with a challenging or complicated situation, the OCSI can serve as a resource for students, staff, faculty, and family members looking for guidance.
+The OCR is dedicated to the growth and development of students in and out of the classroom.
+When faced with a challenging or complicated situation, OCR can serve as a resource for students, staff, faculty, and family members looking for guidance to meet CMU academic and community standards.

-Office of Disability Resources (ODR)
+Office of Disability Resources

-The ODR supports for physical and learning disabilities.
+Disability Resources provides support for physical and learning disabilities.
 It works to provide qualified students with reasonable accommodations as guaranteed by the Americans With Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.